Chapter 4: Infancy to Toddlerhood

 Some of the most dramatic physical change that occurs during this period is in the brain.
 We are born with most of the brain cells that we will ever have; that is, about 85 billion neurons whose function is to store and transmit information (Huttenlocher & Dabholkar, 1997).
 While most of the brain’s neurons are present at birth, they are not fully mature.
 During the next several years dendrites, or branching extensions that collect information from other neurons, will undergo a period of exuberance.
 Because of this proliferation of dendrites, by age two a single neuron might have thousands of dendrites.
 Synaptogenesis, or the formation of connections between neurons (connections between neurons are synapses), continues from the prenatal period forming thousands of new connections during infancy and toddlerhood.
 This period of rapid neural growth is referred to as Synaptic Blooming.

-Figure caption: Drawing of neuron.
+Drawing of neuron.
 A synapse is the gap between neurons.
 Photo Courtesy of Lumen

 The blooming period of neural growth is then followed by a period of Synaptic Pruning, where neural connections are reduced thereby making those that are used much stronger.
 Think about how a rose bush may has become overgrown (synaptic blooming) and then it needs to be trimmed down or pruned to keep the rose bush healthy (synaptic pruning).
 It is thought that pruning causes the brain to function more efficiently, allowing for mastery of more complex skills (Kolb & Whishaw, 2011).
 Experience will shape which of these connections are maintained and which of these are lost.
-Ultimately, about 40 percent of these connections will be lost (Webb, Monk, and Nelson, 2001).
+Ultimately, about 40 percent of these connections will be lost (Webb et al., 2001).
 Blooming occurs during the first few years of life, and pruning continues through childhood and into adolescence in various areas of the brain.

 Another significant change occurring in the central nervous system is the development of Myelin, a coating of fatty tissues around the axon of the neuron (Carlson, 2014).
 Myelin helps to insulate the nerve cell and speed the rate of transmission of impulses from one cell to another.
 This enhances the building of neural pathways and improves coordination and control of movement and thought processes.
 The development of myelin continues into adolescence but is most dramatic during the first several years of life.